reef-technologies/handbook/README.md

 ### RT / RTO projects

-Below you can find the list of RT projects alongside with their descriptions.
+Below you can find the list of RT (Reef Technologies) projects alongside with their descriptions.
-The descriptions tell you where you should bill your RT time on hubstaff.
+The descriptions tell you where you should bill your RT time on Hubstaff.
 RT generally means "investment", RTO generally means "operations".

 | Project                                    | Description |